 Membership Kit: After application is completed, a few weeks later your cadet will receive a CAP ID Card and course materials from National (in a separate shipment).
 New cadets are encouraged to obtain a three-ring binder of their choice to store their Leadership materials.
 Cadets will also need a separate binder for the Emergency Services (ES) materials that they will be given in ES classes.

-Uniform details: The squadron does its best to issue uniforms, however, expect to purchase boots, shoes, caps, belts, and personalized items.
-Some patches and uniform insignia can be purchased form the squadron office.
+In addition to uniform pieces expect to purchase boots, shoes, caps, belts, and personalized items.
+On occasion, depending on size, we may have uniform items available at no cost.
+Please inquire with a Senior Member for details.
+Also, some patches and uniform insignia can be purchased form the squadron office.